Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Preliminaries

 \subsection{Problem definition}

 Let \(G=(V,E,w)\) be a weighted undirected graph with vertex set \(V=\{1,\dots,n\}\) and edge set \(E\subseteq \binom{V}{2}\).
 For each edge \(\{u,v\}\in E\), let \(w_{uv}=w_{vu}\in\mathbb{Z}\) denote its (integer) weight; we restrict to integer weights, which suffice for all applications considered in this paper.
 For a vertex \(v\in V\), write \(\mathcal{N}(v)=\{u\in V:\{u,v\}\in E\}\) for its neighborhood and \(d_v=|\mathcal{N}(v)|\) for its degree.
-The maximum degree is denoted by $d_{max}$.
+The maximum degree is denoted by \(d_{max}\).
 The incident–weight vector at \(v\) is \(w^{v}=(w_{vu})_{u\in \mathcal{N}(v)}\in\mathbb{Z}^{d_v}\).
 Throughout, the graph structure \((V,E)\) is public, whereas each weight \(w_{uv}\) is known only to its endpoints \(u\) and \(v\); accordingly, \(w^{v}\) constitutes the private data of node \(v\).

-With $\Delta$ we denote the set of triangle of $G$ where a triangle $T \in \Delta$ is either represented by the set of three edges or the set of three nodes forming the triangle.
-We use the edge and node representation of a triangle interchangeable and clarify the used representations in statements.
+With \(\Delta\) we denote the set of triangles of \(G\) where a triangle \(T \in \Delta\) is either represented by the set of three edges or the set of three nodes forming the triangle.
+We use the edge and node representation of a triangle interchangeably and clarify the used representations in statements.
 We now present the formal definition of counting below-threshold triangle counts.